hsklein/Simprovise/readme.rst

 Status
 ======

-**simprovise** is under development, with an initial public release planned for fall 2024.
+**simprovise** is under development, with an initial release planned for late summer or fall 2024.
 (So yes, the current development version should be considered unstable, though it includes almost all the features planned for the initial release.)

 Installation
 ============

-For now, simprovise is only available via this repository; your PYTHONPATH should be set to include the ``simprovise`` directory.
-``greenlet`` and ``numpy`` can be installed from the Python Package Index (PyPI) via ``py install``.
+For now, simprovise is only available via the PyPI test repository (test.pypi.org) and GitHub; availability from the Python Package Index (via pip install) is coming soon.

 Documentation
 =============

-The current documentation can be found in the ``docs`` directory and built using Sphinx.
-(It should be available online as well shortly.)
+The current documentation can be found in the GitHub repository; it should be available online as shortly.

 Other Dependencies
 ==================

-Simprovise uses
+**simprovise** uses
 `NumPy <https://numpy.org/doc/stable/index.html>`_ for psuedo-random-number generation, probability distribution sampling, and calculation of summary statistics.